shashwatah/instahunter/README.md

 - [Git](https://git-scm.com/)
 - [Python](https://www.python.org/)

-> pip comes with the installation of Python on Windows
+> pip is installed along with python on windows.

 Run the following commands to confirm if the installation was successful: